SCantergiani/Google-Data-Analytics-Certificate/SQL & Power BI Version/SQL & Power BI Version.md

 <br/>

-We will want to add the next columns to calculate the length of ride in minutes and extract the day of the week:
+That being said, we will want to add the next columns to calculate the length of ride in minutes and extract the day of the week:

 * ride_length
 * day_of_week